Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Ginza’s the place to shop if you like that kind of thing

-Maybe I just don’t get shopping therapy.
+But maybe I just don’t get shopping therapy.
 Maybe because I’m a dude, maybe because I think clothes are just a great way to not walk around naked, but not much else.
 But hey, if shopping’s your game, here’s my two cents on where you might want to stay in Tokyo:

 • Shibuya: It's the heart of youthful exuberance with trendy boutiques and some seriously eclectic street fashion.
 Always buzzing, always something happening, always makes me want to run away.
+The fantastic location of a Shibuya hotel means you’re steps from shopping, nightlife, and the famous crossing, with the nearest metro station making it easy to get around.
+Popular options like the Lyf Shibuya Tokyo Hotel are especially appealing for first-time visitors and solo travelers.

 • Shinjuku: Imagine a forest of skyscrapers with more stores than trees.
 It’s a shopping jungle where you can easily get lost among retail giants.
 That’s a no for me, but maybe a yes for shoppers.
 And for those that love Godzilla (stay at Gracery Hotel Shinjuku if you want to be roomies with the big guy).